 Common Pests and Plant Diseases

-Oleander leaves have latex inside and extracts from the plant make a strong insecticide.
+Oleander leaves contain latex and extracts from the plant make a strong insecticide.
 For this reason, plants are resistant to deer and rarely have severe issues with diseases or pests.
 They are especially resistant to Verticillium wilt.
 Even so, keep an eye out for Sphaeropsis gall, false oleander scale, and aphids.
 The most damaging pests are oleander caterpillars.
 Mature caterpillars can move up the walls of adjacent buildings and reproduce near the eaves.
 Remove cocoons to manage the next generation, which could eat all the plant's foliage in a week or two.

 Is oleander easy to grow?